halfnelson/svelte-native-template/Readme.md

-This is barebones svelte native project template created directly from a nativescript core project template
+This is a barebones svelte-native project template.
+It was created directly from a nativescript core project template.
+It provides an easy way to get started with a svelte native project.

 # Usage